 You should monitor the media and other local sources of information about possible new safety or security risks and avoid unnecessary movement in Conakry and throughout Guinea.

-Border regions with Liberia, Sierra Leone and Cote d'Ivoire: We strongly advise you not to travel to the border regions with Liberia, Sierra Leone and Cote d'Ivoire because of the continuing unstable security situation, and military and rebel activity in these regions.
+Border regions with Liberia, Sierra Leone and Cote d'Ivoire: We strongly advise you not to travel to the border regions with Liberia, Sierra Leone and Cote d'Ivoire because of the continuing unstable security situation, military and rebel activity and tensions between ethnic groups in these regions.
 Past or ongoing conflicts in these countries have left the border areas tense, with displaced persons and refugees from neighbouring countries continuing to travel through Guinea.
 Banditry is also a risk in these border areas.

 There is a high risk of violent crime in Guinea.
-Theft at gunpoint is a common occurrence.
+Incidents of violent crime in Conakry are on the rise and theft at gunpoint is a common occurrence.
 Assaults, muggings, armed robbery and break-ins, as well as minor theft, are prevalent in Conakry and in most other parts of the country.
 Criminals are known to target tourists, particularly at the airport, in markets and near hotels and restaurants frequented by foreigners.
 In Conakry petty criminals are particularly active in the Madina, Niger and Taouyah markets.
 Children have been used by criminals to conduct the crimes.
 Ensure your personal belongings and travel documents are secure at all times and remain alert to your surroundings.

 We recommend you exercise caution with offers of unsolicited assistance, especially in airports and hotels.
 The offer may come from persons seeking an opportunity to steal luggage, purses or wallets.